ilhamyoga/RESTful-API-NoteApp/README.md

 ```
 cd name_directory
 ```
-6. Next, Install npm
+6. Next, Install module.
+Modules can be likened to libraries that contain packages for use in applications.
 ```
 npm install
 ```
-7. Create database 'myapp' use phpMyAdmin(xampp) Import file myapp.sql
-8. After that, Run program
+9. After that, Run program
 ```
 npm start
 ```
-9. Test this program using tools called POSTMAN.
+10. Test this program using tools called POSTMAN.
 Because by using POSTMAN we can check in realtime in making APIs.

 ## Route
 ### GET